fhossain97/churnkey/README.md

 ## Additional Notes

 - Scrolling Through Movies: For this project, only the first page of the API results is rendered.
+- Images/videos should not be stored locally in the repo (for project purposes, I added them locally).
 - I hope you have as much fun going through this app as I had creating it!
 Thank you!